 Albert Uderzo was born as the son of Italian immigrants in France.
 He made his first acquaintance with comics through the 'Mickey Mouse' strip in Le Pétit Parisien.
 In 1940, when he was only thirteen years old, Uderzo was employed by the Paris Publishing Society, where he learned the basics of the trade: designing text and letters, and editing photographs.
 His first illustration, a parody on Aesop's fables, was published in magazine Junior, around the same time that he met the great comic artist Calvo.

 In 1945, Uderzo worked on an animated design titled 'Clic-Clac', together with Renan de Vela.
 After this he illustrated the book 'Flamberge', by Em-Ré-Vil, before being was employed by publisher Chêne in the followin year.

 Signing his work Al Uderzo (which sounded more American), he created several comics for magazine O.K. including 'Arys Buck', 'Le Prince Rollin' and 'Belloy l'Invulnérable'.
-In 1949, Uderzo became reporter and illustrator for France Dimanche, and he was one of the artists of the vertical comic strip section 'Le Crime ne Paie pas' for France-Soir.
+In 1949, Uderzo became reporter and illustrator for France Dimanche, and he was one of the illustrators of the vertical comic strip section 'Le Crime ne Paie pas' by Paul Gordeaux for France-Soir.